 The maximum amount of help you can receive is 100% discount off your Council Tax bill.

 How to apply

-Before you fill in the form, use our calculator to check whether you qualify, and how much you might be entitled to.
+You can apply for Housing Benefit and/or Council Tax Support below.
+Before you fill in the form, use our Council Tax Support calculator to check whether you qualify and how much you might be entitled to.
 The details you put in the calculator will automatically populate your claim form.

 Make sure you've got the following information to hand before you start the form:

-- details of the income and benefits received by each person in your home (if you don’t have payslips, or you’ve recently changed jobs, ask your employer to fill in our online certificate of earnings form)
+- details of the income and benefits received by each person in your home (if you don’t have payslips or you’ve recently changed jobs, ask your employer to fill in our online certificate of earnings form)

-- the total balances for all your accounts (including any savings, post office or current accounts), for you and your partner
+- the total balances for all your accounts (including any savings, Post Office or current accounts), for you and your partner

 You may also need to fill in one of the following forms if any of these circumstances apply to you:

 - if you’re self-employed, please fill in our self-employed earnings form

 - if you’ve returned to live in the UK within the last two years, you must fill in our habitual residence form to prove that you’re entitled to make a claim for benefit